rzhade3/blog/content/posts/2022-05-28-setting-secure-hashing-params.md

 3. If you’re not using an implementation that uses a time cost or CPU cost, routinely reevaluate your parameters to check if they’re still intensive.
 	* Moore’s law states that hardware doubles in power every 2 years.
 As such, you should re-evaluate your parameters on a 2 year cadence to ensure that it is still correct for your use case.

-Hopefully the pointers above have helped you to

 [^1]: This is assuming that we’ve properly salted our creds, otherwise we’d still be vulnerable to Rainbow table lookups